-Veeren Chauhan is a Nottingham Research Fellow in Bio-inspired Therapeutics in the Advanced Materials & Healthcare Technologies (AMHT) division at the School of Pharmacy, University of Nottingham.
+Veeren Chauhan is a Nottingham Research Fellow in Whole Organism Analytics in the Advanced Materials & Healthcare Technologies (AMHT) division at the School of Pharmacy, University of Nottingham.
 He conducts multidisciplinary research at the interface of analytical, biological and medical sciences.
-This research endeavours to produce biologically inspired therapeutic solutions for global challenges that will cure, prevent and alleviate the symptoms of disease.
+This research endeavours to produce analytical and biologically inspired therapeutic solutions for global challenges that will cure, prevent and alleviate the symptoms of disease.

 Veeren is a General Pharmaceutical Council (GPhC) registered Pharmacist, having completed his undergraduate education at the University of Manchester (MPharm) and training at University Hospitals Coventry & Warwickshire.
 He has held lead pharmacist roles in the academic, industrial and commercial settings working as part of multidisciplinary healthcare teams.

 He undertook his postgraduate education (PhD) at the School of Pharmacy, University of Nottingham and GlaxoSmithKline (GSK).
 Veeren's PhD focused on the innovation and application of fluorescent nanosensors, to elucidate fundamental biochemical processes in model systems, such as the nematodes Caenorhabditis elegans & Pristionchus pacificus, human mesenchymal stem cells (hMSCs), Saccharomyces cerevisiae and Microelectromechanical systems (MEMS) devices.